 When spring comes, it’s time to fertilize.
 The younger trees will benefit greatly from this.
 There are a couple of methods you can use when fertilizing.
 The easiest and most convenient method is using fertilizer spikes.
 All it requires is making a hole near each sawtooth oak and dropping the spike in and covering it back up with the soil.
 The other method is spreading fertilizer around each tree’s drip line.
 Either method, when done properly, will ensure the health of your sawtooth oaks.

-If you’re looking for ways to maximize your conservation efforts, start with planting sawtooth oaks.
-While a whitetail deer may not literally crawl the length of the country for an acorn, they will be waiting beneath the trees when acorns start dropping in mid September.
-Use what window you have during the early bow season to take advantage of deer flocking to the acorn of the sawtooth oak tree.
+Sawtooth oaks are generally easy to grow and maintain.
+And while a whitetail deer may not literally crawl the length of the country for an acorn, they will be waiting beneath the trees when acorns start dropping in mid-September.